-No sweat – just follow these steps and you should be fine:
+No sweat – you could either compare and contact Godaddy vs Hostgator on The Hosting Institute for professional help or just follow these steps and you should be fine:

 Note: This tutorial assumes that the entire site is powered by WordPress and that the WordPress files are installed in the root of the website.
 If you’ve got the build working in a directory like /blog/ then make modifications as needed.

 Start by downloading the /wp-content/uploads/ folder from your development server.

 The R&D WordPress Development team has designed the application in such as way that anything you’ve put into the client’s development site through WordPress application will be stored there, but probably won’t be on your local drive.

 It also won’t hurt to download the /wp-content/themes/ folder that you’ve been working in – especially if you’ve collaborated with others on this project and are not using a Subversion system.

 In the hosting control panel for your existing build, you’ll need to get all of the data you’ve put into the system out.
 Using Tools > Export in WordPress is helpful but to ensure you get everything from the existing database, you should really use PHP MyAdmin and export all of the database tables.

 Launch PHP MyAdmin, Log In using the existing database credentials, select the database you want to export from the left, then click the Export Tab.
 Select the Save Without Compression checkbox and you’ve got a backup on your desktop.